Anesthesia is like any medical procedure – there are benefits and risks, and death can occur under anesthesia.

 Anesthesia occurs in several steps, with opportunities at each step to minimize risks for your pet.
-Below I present a simple outline of the steps involved in anesthesia.
+Below is a simple outline of the steps involved in anesthesia.

 - IV catheter.
 This allows for the administration of IV drugs and fluids, as well as the IV induction of anesthesia, which is safer and less stressful than mask induction.
-Presence of an IV catheter is especially important if an emergency drug is needed to treat a complication.
+An IV catheter is especially important if an emergency drug is needed to treat a complication.

 - Pre-oxygenation and IV induction.
 Pre-oxygenation charges the lungs with oxygen and it, along with the IV induction step, promotes a smooth, controlled transition to unconsciousness.